 Sponsored by King’s College London

-In partnership with NHS hospitals and funded by the National Institute for Health and Care Research (NIHR)
+In partnership with NHS hospitals and King's College London university spinout company 'Fraiya', and funded by the National Institute for Health and Care Research (NIHR)

-- Help sonographers capture and measure scan images more efficiently.
+- Helping sonographers capture and measure scan images more efficiently.

-- Allow independent experts to double-check scans remotely.
+- Allowing independent experts to double-check scans remotely.

-- Aim to spot more conditions earlier — so families can get the right support sooner.
+- Using additional AI software on saved images, to help spot more conditions earlier during the double-check of scans — so families can get the right support sooner.

 This research is taking place in four NHS hospitals across the UK.